India Hell Bent On Criminalizing Education In Kashmir: Altaf Wani - UrduPoint

 India Hell Bent On Criminalizing Education In Kashmir: Altaf Wani

-Terming it as a violation of the international law, the APHC leader while underlining the Indian government's motive behind the move said, "Indian UGC and AICTE's joint advisory is tantamount to criminalizing and colonizing education to instill a sense of inferiority and disempowerment within the Kashmiris.
+Terming it as a violation of the international law, the APHC leader , in a statement late Thursday , while underling the Indian government's motive behind the move said, "Indian UGC and AICTE's joint advisory is tantamount to criminalizing and colonizing education to instill a sense of inferiority and disempowerment within the Kashmiris.
 The notification, he said bears the racial imprints that goes in synch with the BJP's belligerent and hostile policy towards Kashmiris.
-"Baring aspiring students to travel abroad is a well-thought-out conspiracy to deprive Kashmiris of their inalienable right to education", Wani said in a media release.
+"Baring aspiring students to travel abroad is a well-thought-out conspiracy to deprive Kashmiris of their inalienable right to education", Wani said.

 Referring to Article 26 of the Universal Declaration of Human Rights, he said, "The UDHR affirms that education is a fundamental human right for every one".
 The right to education, he said, was legally guaranteed for all without any discrimination.
 "As per the law Indian State is duty bound to protect, respect, and fulfill the right to education but it is quite unfortunate that the Indian government has been hampering the provision of access to education to Kashmiri children.